lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 ### When can the STA be Zero?

-In this case, it is safe to set the STA to zero, but only because we know that every incoming tag from the network will be logically simultaneous with a local event.
+In this case, it is safe to set the STA to zero, but only because we know that every incoming tag from the network will be logically simultaneous with a local event, and the STAA guards against prematurely assuming that the input is absent.
 If we were to change this, for example by offsetting the timer slightly:

 ```
-  timer t(1ms, 500ms)
+  c = new Count(offset = 1ms, period = 3 s)
 ```

 We will now see STP violations for most network inputs.
 The reason is that the `Destination` federate advances its tag to (3001ms, 0) before receiving the network input with tag (3000, 0).
 The STA of zero allows this.
+The STAA provides no protection because, even though the federate will wait for an input, when that input arrives, it will be tagged with a tag that is in the past.

 For this variant, a better choice would be to set the STA to 10ms and the STAA to 0.
 However, now the lags on the local events will _always_ be larger than 10ms: